xamantra/relative_scale/README.md

 # RelativeScale for Flutter

-RelativeScaler is a simple and custom sizing system for flutter widgets to achieve the same physical sizes across different devices.
+RelativeScale is a simple and custom sizing system for flutter widgets to achieve the same physical sizes across different devices.

 ## Preview